SESARLab/mfh-dl-performace-testing/thesis.md

 [3] DISAA press, "The MIND Foods HUB project is ready to go" [Internet].
 Available from: https://disaapress.unimi.it/en/2020/02/17/the-mind-foods-hub-project-is-ready-to-go/

-[4] SESAR Lab.
+[4] The Apache Software Foundation, "Apache Hadoop".
 [Internet].
-Available from:  https://sesar.di.unimi.it/

-[5] The Apache Software Foundation, "Apache Hadoop".
-[Internet].
 Available from: https://hadoop.apache.org/

-[6] The Apache Software Foundation, "Apache Hive".
+[5] The Apache Software Foundation, "Apache Hive".
 [Internet].
 Available from: https://hive.apache.org/

+[6] I. Gorton, "Software Quality Attributes", In: Essential Software Architecture.
+Springer, Berlin, Heidelberg.
+2011

+[7] A. Bondi, "Characteristics of Scalability and Their Impact on Performance.", Proceedings of the 2nd International Workshop on Software and Performance, ACM, pp. 195–203.
+2000

+[8] "IEEE Standard Glossary of Software Engineering Terminology", IEEE, pp. 1–84.
+1990

-[7] The Apache Software Foundation, "Apache Druid".
+[9] The Apache Software Foundation, "Apache Druid".
 [Internet].
 Available from: https://druid.apache.org/

-[8] The Apache Software Foundation, "Apache JMeter".
+[10] The Apache Software Foundation, "Apache JMeter".
 [Internet].
 Available from: https://jmeter.apache.org/

+[11]

 [9] Arne von See, "Volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025" 2020.
 [Internet].
 Available from: https://www.statista.com/statistics/871513/worldwide-data-created/